Laura Kabler OswellPartner

 - The underwriters of GoPro in a class action following the company’s IPO.

-- The underwriters of TriNet in a class action following a secondary offering.
+- The underwriters of TriNet in the dismissal of a class action following a secondary offering.

-- The underwriters of the initial public offering of King Digital Entertainment plc in connection with a securities class action lawsuit relating to the offering.
+- The underwriters of the King Digital Entertainment plc IPO in connection with a securities class action lawsuit.

-- Goldman, Sachs & Co. in RMBS matters pending in California courts including claims by The Charles Schwab Corporation in San Francisco Superior Court and claims by the National Credit Union Association pending in the Central District of California and Southern District of New York.
+- Goldman, Sachs & Co. in RMBS matters including claims by The Charles Schwab Corporation in San Francisco Superior Court and claims by the National Credit Union Association in the Central District of California and Southern District of New York.

 - A multinational pharmaceutical company in investigations by the Department of Justice and Securities and Exchange Commission regarding Foreign Corrupt Practices Act issues, and in connection with diligence matters relating to two changes of control via acquisitions.